 Customized GIS Solutions

-At CES, we also take a triage approach to sewer system management, which we believe is highly effective for creating a full inventory while enabling clients to use their maintenance and rehabilitation funds efficiently.
+At CES, we take a triage approach to storm and sewer system management, which is highly effective for creating a full inventory and allowing clients to use their maintenance and rehabilitation funds efficiently.

 This approach involves mapping out the system and conducting a quick assessment of conditions to determine which assets need cleaning to increase capacity and improve flow conditions.
 From these assessments, we generate a prioritized list of lines and structures that require cleaning, ranked by the capacity lost through debris levels and blockages.